-You should be aware of the date your plants went into flower, if not exactly then at least approximately.
+To harvest successfully, you should know the exact date that your plants started flowering.
+If you don’t know the exact date, then you should at least have an approximation.
 This knowledge will give you a rough idea of how long your plants will need to flower, and from that you can work out the approximate expected date that you will harvest.

 Flowering times for cannabis vary greatly according to strain.
 Indica-dominant varieties generally finish early, in as little as seven or eight weeks after flowering begins, while sativa-dominant strains may require substantially longer—up to 24 weeks in some extreme cases.
 The majority do not require such long flowering times (10-12 weeks is generally the longest most growers are prepared to wait), and there are also numerous sativa-dominant commercial hybrids that will finish in under 10 weeks.